This page provides information about:

-All new claims for Disability Living Allowance (DLA), from people aged between 16 and 64 will now be treated as a claim for Personal Independence Payment.
+All new claims for Disability Living Allowance (DLA), from people aged between 16 and 64 will now be treated as a claim for PIP.

-Claims from children under 16 and people over 64 will continue as Disability Living Allowance.
+Claims from children under 16 and people over 64 will continue as DLA.

-People aged between 16 and 64 who are already getting DLA will move eventually move to PIP
+People aged between 16 and 64 who are already getting DLA will eventually move to PIP.

 From October 2015 the Department for Works and Pensions (DWP) will begin selecting existing DLA claimants, and inform them about what they should do to claim PIP.

 Universal Credit brings all these benefits & tax credits together in a single monthly payment.
 In preparation for Universal Credit you will need to have a bank account and set up arrangements to pay your bills such as rent.
 For further information please visit the Department for Work and Pensions website from the external links section on this page.

 Local Welfare Support Scheme